Skip to main content

 "The state has never had such a formal report before," Schulz said.
 "Without having had previous, we cannot adequately address areas for improvement or areas we are succeeding in.
 We are not unique as a state in facing challenges in oral health care, that is a national thing, but the specifics of where we are differ state-to-state."

-Schulz’s “Oral Health in Alabama: Unveiling the Burden and Pathways to Improvement” was delivered to the Oral Health Coalition of Alabama in March.
-Schulz worked closely with State Dental Director Dr. Tommy Johnson, DMD, to complete the report.
-Find more information at the Alabama Public Health website.
+Schulz's "Oral Health in Alabama: Unveiling the Burden and Pathways to Improvement" was delivered to the Oral Health Coalition of Alabama in March.
+In August, Schulz, the ADPH, faculty from the University of Alabama at Birmingham and other stakeholders workshopped how to leverage the findings to improve oral health in Alabama.

-Tags: History Faculty
+Tags: History Faculty Research Community, Outreach and Engagement

 Related Articles